vdbrink/vdbrink.github.io/buy/esphome_diy.md

 ESP 12S Wemos D1 mini (no pro or V3)
   * You can use any ESP chip, but I like this one because of its small size
+  * The pins are not soldered on the board yet

 <img src="../esphome/images/esp_d1_mini.jpg" height="180px" alt="ESP D1 mini" />